Best student broadband deals

 - Contract length

-When it comes to student broadband, choosing the cheapest deal might be good for your bank balance...but not much else.
+When it comes to student broadband, choosing the best deal might be good for your bank balance...but not much else.
 If you want to save yourself from juddery video calls and buffering episodes, you might have to fork out a bit more.

 You also need to make sure to read all the fine print.
 Will the price increase after the first few months?
 Will you have to pay an installation cost?